-However, Gateway will continue to address and remedy any systemic issues, variables that contributed to the alleged violation(s), and any ongoing effects of the alleged policy violations.
+Regardless of whether the matter is dismissed or pursued to completion of the Resolution Process, Gateway will continue to address and remedy any systemic issues or concerns that contributed to the alleged violation(s), and any ongoing effects of the alleged harassment, discrimination, and/or retaliation.

-The employee who resigns with unresolved allegations pending is not eligible for rehire with Gateway or any campus of Gateway, and the records retained by the Title IX Coordinator will reflect that status.
+The employee who resigns with unresolved allegations pending is not eligible for rehire with Gateway, and the records retained by the Title IX Coordinator and Human Resources will reflect that status.

-29. Appeals
+24. Appeals

-Any party may file a request for appeal ("Request for Appeal"), but it must be submitted in writing to the Title IX Coordinator within 5 working days of the delivery of the Notice of Outcome.
-A single Appeal Decision-maker will review the appeal request.
-No appeal Decision-marker will have been involved in the process previously, including any dismissal appeal that may have been heard earlier in the process.
+Any party may submit a written request for appeal ("Request for Appeal"), but it must be submitted in writing to the Title IX Coordinator within 5 business days of the delivery of the Notice of Outcome.
+A single Appeal Administrative Law Judge with the Division of Hearings and Appeals will review the appeal request.
+No appeal Administrative Law Judge will have been involved in the process previously, including any dismissal appeal that may have been heard earlier in the process.
 The Request for Appeal will be forwarded by the Title IX Coordinator to the Appeal Decision-marker for consideration to determine if the request meets the grounds for appeal (a Review for Standing).

-A Title IX investigator not involved in the current case will make appeal decisions regarding Title IX Mandatory or discretionary dismissal and an Administrative Law Judge with the Division of Hearing and Appeals will review and make a decision on the final outcome of the grievance process.
+A Title IX investigator not involved in the current case will make appeal decisions regarding Title IX Mandatory or Discretionary dismissal and an Administrative Law Judge with the Division of Hearing and Appeals will review and make a decision on the final outcome of the grievance process.